 While speaking about the ISP packages, he refers to both terms speed and bandwidth are the same.

-Like him, many people referring to both these terms are the same, and they never understand the differences between them.
+Like him, many people referring to both these terms are the same, and they never understand the differences.

 Difference between Internet speed and bandwidth